 Barrow Hills School, near Godalming

 Looking for a prep school with excellent pastoral care, an emphasis on personal development AND strong academic results?
-Say hello to Barrow Hills School near Godalming.
+Well, hello Barrow Hills School.

 BARROW HILLS SCHOOL, WITLEY, NEAR GODALMING, SURREY